About Chris Wallace

 In 2005, I began my first job out of college as Webmaster at Saint Louis Christian College, though my responsibilities were much wider than that.
 As web content owner, I was responsible for the design, development, and maintenance of the college’s website and all marketing and visual communications—including a quarterly full-color newsletter, banner ads, magazine ads, posters, brochures, and web graphics / applications.
 In my tenure, the school experienced 60% growth and by the next school year, the campus was filled to capacity with a total growth nearing 200%.

-My next role was E-Commerce Website Designer at MonsterCommerce in 2006.
-I designed custom e-commerce websites for store owners.
-I managed each project myself, working directly with clients to brand and launch their stores over a period of just two-to-four weeks each.
+Just one year later, I decided to move on and became an E-Commerce Website Designer at MonsterCommerce in 2006.
+I designed custom e-commerce websites for store owners, managing projects with clients and designing custom storefronts in less than a month.
 I was awarded Designer of the Month and Top E-commerce Designer and delivered between $20,000-30,000 per month in revenue.

 During this time, I partnered with a co-worker to establish our own e-commerce website, MyLibros.com, selling Spanish books directly to consumers and schools around the world.
 We grew revenue over a period of two years and successfully exited soon after.